vemonet/mcp-registry/README.md

 # 🔌 MCP registry UI

-Unofficial web UI to explore the [official registry](https://github.com/modelcontextprotocol/registry) for [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) servers.
+Unofficial web UI to access the [official registry](https://github.com/modelcontextprotocol/registry) for [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) servers.

-It lets you explore available MCP servers and easily install them into compatible clients such as [Visual Studio Code](https://code.visualstudio.com/docs/copilot/customization/mcp-servers) or [Cursor](https://cursor.com/docs/context/mcp).
+It lets you find available MCP servers, and easily install them into compatible clients such as [Visual Studio Code](https://code.visualstudio.com/docs/copilot/customization/mcp-servers) or [Cursor](https://cursor.com/docs/context/mcp).

-- 🌍 Explore all MCP servers published to the official MCP registry
+- 🌍 Access all MCP servers published to the official MCP registry
 - 🔌 Point the web UI at any compatible registry URL
 - 🔎 Search by server name, and filter by last published date
 - 📥 Install MCP servers into compatible clients in 1 click (VSCode and Cursor)
 - 🧩 Build a stack from selected MCP servers, and export to VSCode `mcp.json`, or Cursor config formats
 - 🦊 Runs entirely in the browser, and fetches data directly from [registry.modelcontextprotocol.io](https://registry.modelcontextprotocol.io/docs)

-> [!IMPORTANT]
+> [!NOTE]
 >
-> Contributions welcome, in particular regarding integration of new client install links.
+> Contributions welcome, in particular regarding integration of new clients install links/config.

 ## 🧑‍💻 Development